phaustin/quantecon-example/book/docs/python_by_example.md

     -   `while x < 100:`
     -   etc., etc.
 -   All lines in a code block **must have the same amount of indentation**.
--   The Python standard is 4 spaces, and that\'s what you should use.
+-   The Python standard is 4 spaces, and that's what you should use.

 ### While Loops

 The `for` loop is the most common technique for iteration in Python.

-But, for the purpose of illustration, let\'s modify {ref}`the program above <firstloopprog>` to use a `while` loop instead.
+But, for the purpose of illustration, let's modify {ref}`the program above <firstloopprog>` to use a `while` loop instead.